On this page

 The Backend for Frontend (BFF) (opens new window) model is another approach to handle token storage and security, as it fundamentally changes where sensitive tokens are managed.
 Instead of storing tokens directly in the browser, the BFF pattern shifts responsibility to a dedicated server layer.
 This greatly simplifies the client's role.

 In the front-channel model, the client can talk directly to multiple client services.
-However, with BFF, the front-end client only ever talks to the BFF, a single, purpose-built backend service.
-The BFF then handles all communication with the other backend services, including the identity provider.
-This model centralizes all token management on a single, trusted server, reducing the attack surface and making the entire system more resilient to client-side attacks.
+However, with BFF, the front-end client only talks to the BFF, a single, purpose-built backend service.
+The BFF then handles all communication with the other backend services, including the IdP.
+This model centralizes all token management on a single, trusted server, which reduces the attack surface and makes the system more resilient to client-side attacks.

 Here's how this changes the flow for token storage: